Wonders of Southeast Asia

 Day 17: Mekong River Delta

 Slow it down today as we head into the Mekong Delta in a traditional boat.
-All life here revolves around the winding network of rivers and canals.
-We'll visit a floating market and a rice paper factory before a night in an authentic homestay with music, rice whiskey, and home-cooked food.
+We'll explore a floating market, have a shot at catching elephant ear fish, and visit a rice paper factory before a night in an authentic homestay with music, rice whiskey, and home-cooked food.

 Day 18: Cu Chi Tunnels